lassalleloan/dns-black-hole/README.md

 * myhosts file based on myhosts.example file
 * whitelist files based on whitelist.example file

-In addition, you can enable or disable additional category-specific hosts files to include in the amalgamation.
-To do this, you must modify env.list file.
 Then you can ran the `run-app` script.

 ```sh